RobCoutel/NapSAT/README.md

 ## License

-This project is not under any license yet, but the author allows anyone to use, modify and redistribute the code as long as the author is credited and the code is not used for commercial purposes.
+This project is not under any license yet, but the author allows anyone to use, modify and redistribute the code as long as the author is credited, and the code is not used for commercial purposes.

 ## Contact

-If you have any questions or suggestions, feel free to contact me at robin.coutelier@gmail.com.
+If you have any questions or suggestions, feel free to contact me at robin.coutelier@tuwien.ac.at